Manuella-R/Financer-Tracker/README.md

 - **item_expense.xml**: The layout for displaying each expense in the RecyclerView.
 - **activity_main.xml**: The main layout for the app.

-## Screenshots

-Include screenshots here if applicable, showing the app's UI.

----

 ## Contributing